 I love talking about my subjects and my work, and I’m almost always happy to make myself available for interviews.
-Please note, however, that I generally prefer phone and Skype interviews over responding to written questions or e-mails, simply because those tend to take more time and work.
+Please note, however, that I generally prefer phone and Zoom/Skype interviews over responding to written questions or e-mails, simply because those tend to take more time and work.
 That doesn’t mean I won’t respond to your written Q&A, but I’m pickier about those than I am phone interviews.

 Also: if you’d like me for a television interview or a “talking head” appearance in a documentary, I’m happy to do that, too.
 I can probably accommodate you through local media affiliates — just give me at least an hour head’s up so I can get there!

 Are you putting together a panel for a conference, and need someone who can talk all about the craft of researching, writing, and publishing biography, history, and non-fiction?
 I’m happy to serve.
 I’ve moderated and participated in panels for Biographers International Organization, the Miami Book Fair, and the James River Writers conference, to name just a few.

 But hey!
 I’m also your All Things Muppets, Star Wars, Sleepy Hollow, and Dr. Seuss Guy, right?
 So if you’re putting together a conference where you need someone to discuss those topics, I’m delighted to do that, too.
 I’ve been pleased to participate in panel discussions at film and comic book conferences and conventions–I’ve done everything from governor’s conferences to comic cons–and I’m happy to debate which is the greatest Muppet movie, which Dr. Seuss book is the funniest, and whether Greedo shot first.

 If you’re interested, please e-mail me to let me know who you are, along with the date and location of your conference.